The 2021 National Humanities Conference

 The winter board meeting takes place in Washington, DC.

 The board reviews the annual plan and budget, prepares for Humanities on the Hill, and welcomes new board members, who participate in an orientation session the morning before the board meeting begins.

-Held in conjunction with the annual National Humanities Conference, the 2019 board meeting will take place in Honolulu, HI and focuses on a review of the annual Federation evaluation survey results and preparation for the annual business meeting.
+Held in conjunction with the annual National Humanities Conference, the 2020 board meeting will take place in Indianapolis, IN and focuses on a review of the annual Federation evaluation survey results and preparation for the annual business meeting.
 It includes a breakfast the Sunday morning of the conference.

 The Federation conference committee includes members from the Federation board, NHA, the conference host council, and other councils.
 The committee is responsible for developing and issuing a call for session proposals, selecting speakers, and planning special events.